mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 ## 2.3.
 Setup your Gopro

 A current limitation is that Solo does not know the Gopro settings when we turn it on.
-Therefore, gopromanager assumes a default setting of your Gopro and you need to ensure that you have the following parameters set in your Gopro:
+Therefore, gopromanager assumes a default setting of your Gopro and you need to ensure that you have the following parameters at startup set in your Gopro5, 6 or 7 Black:

-- Capture Mode: Video
-- Video Format: PAL
+- Video Resolution 1080p; FOV Linear, 60FPS
+- Protune and low light: on
+- Photo resolution 12MP linear

 You may change those defaults of course in the gopromanager.py file.
 All other parameters will be used as set by default in your Gopro.